sayan0506/Product-Matching-with-Shelf-images-using-Yolov4-following-product-recognition-using-Resnet50v2/README.md

 ## **Dataset**

-The dataset contains shelf images, and 300 product images corresponding to 100 different categories
+The dataset contains 3153 shelf images, and 300 product images corresponding to 100 different categories containing 3 images for each of the individual caregory.

 ## **Reference**